Estimate CloudWatch custom metrics (time series count)

 • List the top namespaces and the top dimensions used (those explain most series).

-• Model baseline vs busy month (fleet size and tenant growth scenarios).
+• Model baseline vs growth windows (fleet size, tenant growth, and temporary environment scenarios).

 • Confirm you don't have duplicated exporters emitting equivalent series.